-Now that the public meetings have taken place, the committee has reorganized to focus on the following:
+Following the community meetings, the committee reorganized to focus on the following:

-- Communicating with and engaging the community on a short- and long-term basis to help ensure the Barnes redevelopment and Downtown Crozet growth and revitalization are representative of the communities' wants and needs
+Communicate with and engage the community on a short- and long-term basis to help ensure the Barnes redevelopment and Downtown Crozet growth and revitalization were representative of the communities' wants and needs

 Crozet has long been known as a beautiful rural area, quietly tucked away at the base of the Blue Ridge Mountains.
 Originally called "Wayland's Crossing," it was renamed in 1870 in honor of Colonel Claudius Crozet, the French-born civil engineer who directed the construction of the Blue Ridge Tunnel.